Traditional Thai massage: Training

 A licensed, traditional massage practitioner is required to complete at least 800 hours training.
 Massage therapists must acquire a professional license and must register at the Public Health Ministry's Department of Health Service Support (HSS).
 To qualify for a license, therapists must be trained in courses created by the HSS.
 The standard courses are provided free.
 Alternatively, students can go to one of the 181 schools nationwide approved to train therapists using standard HSS courses.

 Wat Pho, the center of Thai medicine and massage for centuries, opened the Wat Pho Thai Traditional Medical and Massage School in 1955 on the temple grounds, the first such school approved by the Thai Ministry of Education.
 Wat Pho offers four basic courses of Thai medicine: Thai massage, Thai midwife-nurse, Thai pharmacy, and Thai medical practice.
 Thai massage is also taught and practiced in other countries.
-Some schools have merged the course material to include understanding of clinical approach like chiropractic adjustment, posture assessment along with energy balance to give a complete understanding of Thai yoga bodywork.
-This trend has led to opening new schools in Europe, India and Nepal.
+In 2005, Thai Healing Alliance International (THAI) began to acknowledge Registered Thai Therapists (RTT) and Instructors around the world who met basic standards of study and practice.
+Today, THAI serves the general public as the largest online library of information and research about traditional Thai massage and Thai healing arts.

 Effectiveness

-All types of massage, including Thai massage, can help people relax, temporarily relieve muscle and/or joint pain, and temporarily boost a person's mood.
+All types of massage, including Thai massage, can help people relax, temporarily relieve muscle or joint pain, and temporarily boost a person's mood.
 However, many practitioners' claims go far beyond those effects well demonstrated by clinical study.
 Some clinicians dispute its efficacy.

-Dangers

-According to the Thai Public Health Ministry, massage can be dangerous for women at different stages of pregnancy.
-A physician at the Department of Thai Traditional and Alternative Medicine cautioned that women in their first trimester "should avoid massage because it may lead to miscarriage."
-Those who are more than six months into their pregnancy should "also be cautious about getting a massage."
-The warnings came on the heels of a case where a pregnant 25-year-old suffered a miscarriage and fell into a coma while getting a foot massage.